Max Holste MH.52: Development and construction

 Developed in the mid-1940s, the MH.52 was a low-wing cantilever monoplane with twin fins and rudders and a fixed tricycle landing gear.
 It had a cockpit with side-by-side seating for the pilot and trainee or passenger.
 The canopy was framed with forward-opening transparent sliding doors.
 The prototype first flew on 21 August 1945.
 The aircraft was powered by a variety of inline engines developing between 95 and 150 hp (71 to 112 kW).

 A development of the MH.52 was the sole MH.53 Cadet which had a fixed tailwheel landing gear and a lower powered 135 hp (101 kW) de Havilland Gipsy Major 10 engine.

 Operational history

 A total of 13 production aircraft were built by the end of the 1940s.
 Most were flown by aero clubs and private pilots in France, but three examples were delivered to Egypt.

-Survivors
+Surviving aircraft

 Two MH.52s survived in the 2000s.
 No.4 is awaiting restoration to fly at an airfield near Paris.
 No.11 is privately stored by a group located at an airfield near Bergerac.